Digimon Tamers: Reception

 Due to its differences from the first two Digimon series, Tamers received mixed reviews when it first aired in the United States (September 1, 2001).
 Tim Jones of THEM Anime writes, "Although Digimon Tamers has its faults (slow character development, a sudden change in new characters from the last series, and a less-than-exciting first half), the more you watch it, and the further you get into it, the more you'll enjoy it."
 In comparison to the first two series, Tamers also displayed darker undertones in its plot.
 According to English-language dub voice actor Dave Wittenberg, the new series possessed "an element of seriousness" that was not present in the first two series.
 Additionally, some parts would be better understood by older viewers due to the introduction of more difficult concepts.
 Regarding this, Konaka believes that Calumon and Terriermon were able to tone down the grim and serious atmosphere of the occasionally tough scenes throughout the series.

-The airing of the series coincided with the September 11 attacks, and in at least one case, the events have been analyzed within the context of the series.
-Margaret Schwartz of PopMatters writes, "As NPR and other […] media began to debate the September 11 images, I began to see just how important it was to consider how we as a culture define and experience 'reality' […] Some argue that the shocking video footage […] is a necessary experience of the catastrophe—even a condition of it."
-She points out the metafictional story of Tamers where "bits of forgotten computer data have fused to become a separate world inhabited by live creatures".
-In acknowledging the line drawn between good and evil in the series, Schwartz writes, "The evil here consists in refusing to see that Digimon are 'real', real creatures, and that destroying any one of them is in fact murder."
-Through the existence of intangible communication networks as a "product of human ingenuity", she concludes that "those of us in the 'real' world have become so good at playing creator, at making 'things' appear much like 'real' creatures, that we tend to confuse the two."

-Controversy

-DigiFes 2021, an official Digimon event taking place annually on August 1, held a live reading featuring the original voice cast of an original audio drama that Konaka had written for Digimon Tamers 20th anniversary.
-The script featured the Tamers fighting a villainous entity called "political correctness", which used an attack called "cancel culture."
-Prior to this, Konaka had been keeping a retrospective blog for rewatching Digimon Tamers and had blogged his opinions about conspiracy theories around 9/11 and COVID-19.
-The audio drama was met with international backlash.
-Konaka released an apology on his blog and clarified that he did not associate with any political ideology.